-ISIS claims suicide bomb attack at Yemeni military training camp
+ISIS claims bombing at Yemen military camp

 Story highlights

+- Aden governor's office said the death toll could be as high as 60

-- The site was a training camp for forces loyal to Hadi
+- The site was a training camp for Yemen leader's Saudi-backed forces

-Sanaa, Yemen (CNN)ISIS has claimed responsibility for a suicide car bombing that killed dozens of recruits at a military training camp Monday in Yemen's southern port city of Aden, according to a statement by the ISIS-affiliated Amaq agency which was widely circulated on social media.
+Sanaa, Yemen (CNN)ISIS has claimed responsibility for a suicide car bombing Monday that killed dozens of recruits at a military training camp in Yemen's southern port city of Aden, according to the ISIS-affiliated Amaq news agency.

-At least 45 people were killed in the attack and sixty others wounded, Doctors Without Borders (MSF) communications manager Malak Shaher told CNN.
+At least 45 people were killed in the attack, and 60 others were wounded, Doctors Without Borders communications manager Malak Shaher told CNN.
+The Aden governor's office said the death toll was as high as 60.

 The car bomb exploded inside a training camp for forces allied to Saudi-backed Yemeni President Abdu Rabu Mansour Hadi, according to two senior security officials in Aden.